dj-wasabi/ansible-zabbix-agent/CONTRIBUTING.md

 ## (local) Development

 This role makes use of Molecule to test the execution of the role and verify it.
-In the root of the repository, a file named `requirements.txt` exists and contains the versions used by the tests.
+In the root of the repository https://github.com/dj-wasabi/ansible-ci-base, a file named `requirements.txt` exists and contains the versions used by the tests.

 ### Requirements